Address Management Guide

 Easyparser allows you to define custom delivery addresses to simulate location-based results in your API responses.
 These addresses act as Amazon delivery locations and help tailor the data returned based on availability, pricing, and shipping options for specific regions.

-You can manage these addresses directly in the Easyparser Web Apparrow-up-right through the Address Management Pagearrow-up-right.
-Depending on your subscription plan, you can add one or more addresses, each identified by a unique address_id, which you can include in your API requests.
+You can manage these addresses directly in the [Easyparser Web App](https://app.easyparser.com/) through the [Address Management Page](https://app.easyparser.com/addresses).
+Depending on your subscription plan, you can add one or more addresses, each identified by a unique address\_id, which you can include in your API requests.

 If you haven’t added any addresses yet, you’ll see an informative prompt on the page along with an “Add Address” button at the bottom.